zerstoeren/nikto_batch_scanner/README.md

 Assumptions
 ------------------------------------

-run_nikto.py assumes that it resides in the same path as the top level nikto directory and a directory called nikto_results which is where the results will be stored.
+run_nikto.py assumes that it resides in the same path as the top level nikto directory.  run_nikto.py now allows flexible path storage of results with the "-results_path" flag, but if a path is not set it will default to "nikto_results" as is did before.
+This is to better support multiple projects running at one time.
+You will need to ensure that the desired file paths exist.

 ```
 os:> ls